ngocdh236/restaurants-search-endpoint/README.md

+# An endpoint for restaurants search

 ## Installation

-(Please skip step 1 and 3 if project directory already contains venv folder)
+(Please skip step 1 and 3 if project directory already contains folder 'venv')

 1. Go to the project directory, create a virtual environment name 'venv':